hbendale/api-interface/training/README.md

             "age": 42
         }

-(if the endpoint is called without payload a status code 400 is expected with some information on the needed payload) (if the key 'age' is not a valid int a status code 400 is expected with some information on the expexted data type)
+if the endpoint is called without payload a status code 422 is expected with some information on the needed payload if the key 'age' is not a valid int a status code 422 is expected with some information on the expexted data type

 consider using the backend feature 'db.create(employee=employee)'